-Tracking Down the Young Artists: Belleville
+Catching Up with the Young Artists: Belleville

-Finding Vintage Bookshops: The Latin Quarter
+Get Cozy in a Vintage Bookshop: The Latin Quarter

 Paris has managed to preserve its bookshops better than almost any other major city, and the Latin Quarter, home to some of the oldest universities in the world, has the best in the city.
 Rue Des Ecoles is packed with musty, old Parisian bookshops, but arguably the most beautiful one in the neighborhood is Shakespeare & Co., an English-language bookshop on the riverfront.